DanielTalley-pers/CapstoneProjectCS/README.md

 Much more data could be used to determine a more accurate result, however this project is the initial prototype of my idea.

-Included is my main thesis and Capstone Paper.
+Included is my Capstone Paper, which explains in more detail the project.

 HTML output and Data sheets avaialble upon request as they are two big to store on GitHub.